PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 Each year, the PostHog team gets together for our all-company offsite.
 This year, we headed to Mykonos – not to rave, but to code.
 And to enjoy a cocktail or two in the sun, of course.

-We’re a fully-remote company, with 47 misfits spread across ten countries.
-Our offsites are a really important part of our culture.
-They’re a great chance to get to know colleagues better and the connections formed at this time bring extra energy and creativity to our asynchronous work throughout the rest of the year.
+As a fully-remote company with 47 misfits spread across ten countries, our offsites are a vital part of our culture.
+They’re a great way to get to know colleagues better, and the connections formed during offsites bring extra energy and creativity to our work throughout the rest of the year.

 Our all-company offsites are a mix of socializing, group activities, strategic sessions, Post-its, workshops, more Post-its, and, the star of the show, the annual PostHog hackathon.
 Everyone in the company has to pitch a couple of ideas, then we all vote on our favorites, assemble teams, and have a little over a day to go from pitch to demo.

-And, in some cases, our hackathon projects are ready to ship right away.
+In some cases, our hackathon projects are ready to ship right away.
+Some have even become core parts of our product – [session replay](/session-replay) started as a hackathon project, as did our [data warehouse beta](/docs/data-warehouse).

 Here’s what we built in Mykonos.

-### The presidential briefing
+## The presidential briefing

 <BuiltBy people={['Charles Cook', 'Eric Duong', 'James Hawkins', 'James Temperton']} />

 As PostHog grows as a company, keeping track of everything that’s happening will get harder.
 Yes, we [write everything down](/newsletter/remote-working) but that creates a lot of reading, and a lot of noise.
 The solution?
 An AI-generated briefing, tailored to each individual team member and their interests.

-The Presidential Briefing was built by scraping PRs and Issues from GitHub, along with Slack messages, and then training an LLM to understand what’s interesting and important.
+The presidential briefing was built by scraping PRs and issues from GitHub, along with Slack messages, and then training an LLM to understand what’s interesting and important.
 The bot then produces a pithy briefing that removes the noise and gives people just the information they need.

 In future, we’d want to add more data sources and build it using Llama to avoid the need to send any data to external companies.